A few years back my husband and I decided we wanted to make our girls a set of bunk beds. They shared a room and we felt it would help with space.

 My husband, being the creative genius that he is, decided to attach them to the wall and even gave them a third bunk for their friends.

-That got me to thinking, what loft beds are out there?
-Now that our girls will have their own room soon, here are some ideas I have come up with.
+That got me to thinking, what loft bed plans are out there?
+Now that our girls will have their own room soon, here are some ideas I found of loft bed plans.

 1. Fire Engine

 So many loft beds cater to girls.
 This one is cute because it could be gender neutral but it really seems like something a boy would like.
 I also think that the full stairs going up are nice, especially for younger kids.
 If you find the right plan, you could have storage there as well.

 You can find the loft bed plans at DIY How To.

 This one is definitely for the teen.
 I see it as the teen who loves to travel too.
 She used her loft bed more as a bunk bed, though the bottom “bunk” is actually on the ground.

 Surrounded by lights, bohemian style sheets, and a guitar, this would be a perfect “hideout” for a teenager.

 These loft bed plans can be found at Homeizy.

 This picture, or one similar, came out shortly after my girls were able to walk and I instantly fell in love with this.
 I think my favorite part is that there is so much storage.
 Not mention the bright colors makes me happy.
 This is ideal for a kid of any age I believe!